Indian Rocks Dining Hall

 Indian Rocks Dining Hall is a historic building located near Reedsville, Preston County, West Virginia.
 The dining hall was built in 1928, and 1 1/2 stories, with a hip porch on three sides.
 The front facade is of brown fieldstone with a large fireplace at the center front of the building.
 It is in the rustic Adirondack style.
 Also on the property are a contributing tourist cabin (c.
-1928), ice / spring house (1928), and ice pond (c.
+1928), an ice / spring house (1928), and an ice pond (c.
 1928).
-The property was developed in the late-1920s, by John Henry Hunt, Sr, who was a pioneer in African American entrepreneurship and worked for the advancement of African Americans in West Virginia.
+The property was developed in the late-1920s by John Henry Hunt, Sr., who was a pioneer in African American entrepreneurship and worked for the advancement of African Americans in West Virginia.

 It was listed on the National Register of Historic Places in 2003.